klaudiosinani/binstree/readme.md

 ## Description

+ES6 implementation of the binary search tree data structure with TypeScript support.

 Come over to [Twitter](https://twitter.com/klaussinani) to share your thoughts on the project.

 Visit the [contributing guidelines](https://github.com/klaussinani/bstrie/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.